Sair Khan

-Sair Khan (born 11 February 1988) is an English actress, known for playing the role of Alya Nazir in the ITV soap opera Coronation Street since 2014.
+Sair Khan (born 11 February 1988) is an English actress.
+She is known for her role as Alya Nazir in the ITV soap opera Coronation Street (2014–).
 In 2018, she competed in the ITV reality series I'm a Celebrity...Get Me Out of Here!.

-Life and career
+Early life

 Khan was born to Pakistani immigrants from Mirpur, Azad Kashmir in Leeds, West Yorkshire on 11 February 1988.
 She is of Pakistani descent.
+Khan joined the National Youth Theatre at age 17.

+Career

-Khan attended the National Youth Theatre from the age of 17.
-She made her television debut in a one-off part as receptionist Nina Chopra in BBC medical soap opera Doctors in 2011.
+Khan made her television debut in a one-off part as receptionist Nina Chopra in BBC medical soap opera Doctors in 2011.
 In June 2014, Khan made her first appearance as Alya Nazir in the ITV soap opera Coronation Street.
 She has remained a regular character on the show ever since.
 Khan received a nomination for Best Newcomer at the National Television Awards in 2015.
 On 12 November 2018, Khan was confirmed to be participating in the eighteenth series of I'm a Celebrity...Get Me Out of Here!.
 Khan was the third celebrity to be voted out on 3 December 2018.